 Ironically, this great love song isn't about romantic love.
 Parton penned it about the end of her professional relationship with her longtime musical partner and mentor Porter Wagoner.
 It was a rough split, but in the end, it was done out of love and she gifted him the prettiest song out there.

-Parton released "I Will Always Love You" in 1974 on the album Jolene, and it became a number one hit on the billboards.
+Parton released "I Will Always Love You" in 1974 on the album Jolene, and it became a number one hit on the Billboard chart.
 She originally recorded the song at RCA's Studio B in Nashville.
-It was even featured in her film in which she starred opposite Burt Reynolds, The Best Little Whorehouse in Texas.
+It was even featured in her film The Best Little Whorehouse in Texas, in which she starred opposite Burt Reynolds.
 She made millions in royalties from the song, and it ultimately cemented her legend in country music.
-Interestingly, Parton almost gave up the hit to another music legend, Elvis.